Gallbladder: Society and culture

-To have "gall" is associated with bold behaviour, whereas to have "bile" is associated with bitterness.
+To have "gall" is associated with bold, belligerent behaviour, whereas to have "bile" is associated with sourness.

-In the Chinese language, the gallbladder (膽) is associated with courage and a myriad of related idioms, including using terms such as "a body completely [of] gall" (渾身是膽) to describe a brave person, and "single gallbladder hero" (孤膽英雄) to describe a lone hero.
+In traditional Chinese medicine, the gallbladder (膽) is associated with the Wuxing element of wood, in excess its emotion is belligerence and in deficiency cowardice and judgement, in the Chinese language it is related to a multitude of idioms, including using terms such as "a body completely [of] gall" (渾身是膽) to describe a forward person, and "single, alone gallbladder hero" (孤膽英雄) to describe a lone hero, or "they have a lot of gall to talk like that".

-In the Zangfu theory of Chinese medicine, the gallbladder not only has a digestive role, but is seen as the seat of decision-making.
+In the Zangfu theory of Chinese medicine it is an extraordinary Fu or yang organ, as it holds bile.
+The gallbladder not only has a digestive role, but is seen as the seat of decision-making and judgement.